Mobile app wireframing: A step-by-step guide

 The next step is to sketch out your screens in an intuitive order.
 This might again depend on what user flow you are trying to demonstrate, with most being fairly linear.
 If you are demonstrating a user journey that is cyclical or many user journeys that flow in different directions, then you might want to center your homepage screen with the various user journeys mapped out around it.

-4. Populate each screen with appropriate elements
+4. Populate each app wireframe with appropriate elements and components

-Once you know which pages you need and what order you want them in, you can start populating them with various elements to demonstrate the purpose they fulfil within the scope of the wider design.
+Once you know which pages you need and what order you want them in, you can start populating them with various elements to demonstrate the purpose they fulfill within the scope of the wider design.
 There will be a number of elements that will remain consistent throughout each screen (such as navigational elements so your users don't get lost), but many pages will have their own unique elements.

 CTAs and page interactions will really make your wireframe go from basic illustration to useful demonstration of how your product will actually function.
 If you are hand-drawing your wireframes, you can illustrate page interactions through a series of lines, sort of like a spider diagram.

 If you are using an app wireframing tool such as Uizard to design your app however, you can actually link elements to other screens within your design and explore how the user flow would work using a dynamic preview.
 This will effortlessly transform your static wireframe design into a functional wireflow.
+To do so, simply select an element and use the lightning bolt icon to connect it to another design screen.

 Once you have populated all your screens with appropriate elements and added in your page interactions, you can then share your idea with various stakeholders for first-round feedback.
 With Uizard, you can even add people directly to your wireframe app project, meaning they are only one click away from seeing your brand-new design!

 Having shared with your team, you can then look at adapting some user journeys or adding in additional screens based on feedback.
-You likely won't have hit all the necessary touch points first time round, and collaboration can be a great way to develop ideas and improve the solutions your app idea provides.
+You likely won't have hit all the necessary touch points the first time around, and collaboration can be a great way to develop ideas and improve the solutions your app idea provides.

 What comes next?